ErichStyger/mcuoneclipse/Examples/FreeRTOS_Ports/GenerateFreeRTOS/readme.txt

   ARM Family: Cortex M4
   Max SysCAll: 1 (or any value from 1-15)
   RTOS Interrupt Priority: 15 (lowest priority)
+- Note that the user data section name for heap is ".user_data2"

 Settings for IAR, KL25Z board:
 ------------------------------